ShaquilleNathan/Obstacle-Game-Zeppelin/README.md

 ## 🎮 Features

-- 🌪️ **Side-scrolling gameplay**: Navigate a zeppelin using `space` key to fly through an endless course filled with dynamic obstacles.
+- 🌪️ **Side-scrolling gameplay**: Navigate a zeppelin by click `mouse` or using `touchpad` to fly through an endless course filled with dynamic obstacles.
 - 🐝 **Multiple Hazards**: Avoid bees, caves, and trees that appear as you move forward.
 - 🧠 **Score System**: Earn points for every cave or tree successfully passed.
 - ❌ **Instant Game Over**: Colliding with the ground, sky, or any obstacle (bees, caves, or trees) ends the game.